gauravchawlaa/PortfolioProjects/README.md

 # PortfolioProjects

-Data exploration has been performed in Microssoft SQL focused on Covid deaths and vaccinations 30th Jan 2020 to 25th Aug 2021
+Data exploration has been performed in Microssoft SQL focused on Covid deaths and vaccinations
+| Data dated from 30th Jan 2020 to 25th Aug 2021